 Ron completed his Post-Doctoral Fellowship at Columbia University's Center for Science, Policy, and Outcomes.
 He holds a Ph.D. in Public Policy from George Mason University (GMU), an M.S. in Electrical Engineering also from GMU, and a B.S. in Electrical Engineering from Carnegie-Mellon University.
 He is a licensed professional engineer, a senior member of IEEE, and previously served as Vice President for Career Activities of IEEE-USA, the largest engineering professional society in America.

 IEEE-USA is pleased to participate in the AAAS S&T

-Fellowship Program, which is celebrating its 40th
+Fellowship Program, which celebrated its 40th

-Anniversary.
+Anniversary in 2013.
 The Anniversary Video features former

 IEEE-USA Congressional Fellow (and IEEE President)